Generalized Products and Semiclassical Quantization: Blow up

 We also recall the notion of blow-up, which is well-defined for any p-submanifold $X\subset M$ (recall that these are by definition closed) of a manifold with corners.
 The construction of $M$ blown up along the centre $X$ is closely related to the existence of a collar neighbourhood, or normal fibration, for $X$ in $M.$ The result is a manifold with corners (functorially associated to the pair $(M,X))$ with associated blow-down (interior b-)map

 We will usually consider the case where the centre of blow-up, $X,$ is a boundary p-submanifold.
 As a set

-the blown-up space is the disjoint union of the complement of $X$ in $M$ and the inward-pointing part of the spherical normal bundle to $X.$ Thus if $p\in X$ and $x_j$ are a maximal set of $k$ local boundary defining functions for $M$ near $p$ which vanish identically on $X$ (so $X$ is contained in a boundary face of codimension $k)$ then
+the blown-up space, is the disjoint union of the complement of $X$ in $M$ and the inward-pointing part of the spherical normal bundle to $X.$ Thus if $p\in X$ and $x_j$ are a maximal set of $k$ local boundary defining functions for $M$ near $p$ which vanish identically on $X$ (so $X$ is contained in a boundary face of codimension $k)$ then

-These form a bundle of the $k$ positive parts of spheres,
+These form a bundle of the $k$-positive parts of spheres,

-over $X,$ where $n$ is the codimension of $X$ in $M.$ The well-defined \ci\ structure on $[M;X]$ makes this bundle into a boundary hypersurface (the `front face' of the blow-up).
+over $X,$ where $n$ is the codimension of $X$ in $M.$ The well-defined \ci\ structure on $[M;X]$ makes this bundle into a boundary hypersurface (the `front face' of the blow-up, also the lift or proper transform of the centre).
 The \ci\ functions near a point of the front face are those which are smooth in polar coordinates in the normal variables to $X$ and in tangential variables.
 The blow-down map is the identity away from the front face and a fibration of the front face onto the centre.

 \begin{lemma} A diffeomorphism, $F,$ of $M$ lifts to a diffeomorphism of $[M;X]$ to $[M;F(X)];$ so $F$ lifts to a diffeomorphism of $[M;X]$ if and only if it restricts to a diffeomorphism of $X.$ \end{lemma}